AID POLICY / GOVERNANCE

 Review of Sub cluster for Strengthening of the National Fiscal Base (under the public finance and financial systems sector) (Client: JICA)

-Public Investment in Solomon Islands / Public Investment Management in Papua New Guinea (Client: JICA)
+JICA Public Investment Management Project in Papua New Guinea (Client: JICA)

 Peacebuilding / Gender / Sports